-charitable, 501(c)3 corporation originally formed in 1969 to "aid, nurture, and develop lesser-known local writers, to help them disseminate their works and establish their careers."
+New Playwrights Foundation is a volunteer-run nonprofit, charitable 501(c)3 corporation originally formed in 1969 to "aid, nurture, and develop lesser-known local writers, to help them disseminate their works and establish their careers."

-better realize their potential through an ongoing writers workshop and other means, such as hosting a booth at the prestigious Los Angeles Times Festival of Books.
-In April of 2017 five of our writers showcased their novels at the Festival.
+From the earliest days of its existence, NPF has helped nascent playwrights, screenwriters, novelists, poets, actors, producers and directors sharpen their skills and better realize their potential through an ongoing writers workshop and other means.
+In April of 2017 we hosted a booth at the prestigious Los Angeles Times Festival of Books where five of our writers showcased their novels.

-participating in at least three regular meetings and making a $25.00 annual donation.
+The writers workshop meets alternate Thursday nights in the Santa Monica area.
+Visitors are welcome to attend, and may submit their work for review after participating in at least three regular meetings and making a $25.00 annual donation.
 For the date and location of the next workshop session, and information on screenings, premieres, and other events, call (310) 393-3682.